 CMC uses a confidential reporting system called CMCListens.
-Additional information about CMCListens, instructions, and the portal for reporting can be accessed online.
+Additional information about CMCListens, instructions, and the portal for reporting can be accessed online5.
 CMCListens is an anonymous program developed by a third-party vendor named Convercent.
+CMC encourages the accurate and prompt reporting of crimes to campus police and appropriate police agencies on a victim's behalf when the victim of a crime is unable to make such a report; CMCListens is a useful modality for filing such reports.